Editorial standards: editorial policy · Affiliate disclosure: affiliate disclosure · Family-tested archive — updated 2026-07.

 Serving Suggestions: Pairing Perfection

-Elevate your sausages with these sides and drinks:
+Elevate your oven-baked sausages with these sides and drinks:

 - Sides: Roasted veggies, mashed potatoes, or crisp salad.